agraef/koala-launchpad/README.md

 Note that both koala-alsa.xml and koala-alsa3.xml assume that you stick to the default "Linux" setup for the port mappings.
 Otherwise you'll have to edit the snapshot files accordingly.

-I have tested these setups extensively on Manjaro Linux with the [64 bit Intel version of Koala](https://www.elf-audio.com/koala/linux.php), and I'm optimistic that they will also work on other reasonably new Linux systems, as long as you can get the Koala binary to work.
+I have tested all these setups extensively on Manjaro Linux with the [64 bit Intel version of Koala](https://www.elf-audio.com/koala/linux.php), and I'm optimistic that they will also work on other reasonably new Linux systems, as long as you can get the Koala binary to work.
 But, as always, your mileage may vary.